Admissions - Professional Studies

 All applicants meeting the above-stated admission requirements will be considered by the Admission Committee.
-Those who do not meet these requirements will require approval from the program chair and/or the dean.
+Applicants who do not meet the above requirements may apply.
 Please see the Provisional Student section below.
 During the admission process, students will be informed of remaining requirements accompanied by a recommendation as to how these requirements can be completed.

 The application process is as follows:

 - Complete and submit the Application for Admission, along with the non-refundable application fee of $45.00

 - Request Official Transcripts from each college or university previously attended, regardless of credit granted or academic performance.
 Check with the Registrar's Office from each institution for the appropriate transcript fee.

 - High School Completion or recognized equivalency.
 Final official high school transcript or diploma, GED certificate or transcript, transcript stating 2-year program completion and specifically Associate of Arts or Associate of Science, home school credential or transcript, or proof of passing both sections – English-language Arts and Mathematics – of the California Proficiency Examination (CHSPE).

 - Submit the required admissions essay(s) and/or petitions.